 - Appointment of a full-time internal translator to provide in-house translation.
-This has improved service capacity and reduced turnaround times. - Continued promotion of Welsh language impact assessment procedures for strategic decisions such as policy, service development and/or redesign as part of the broader Equality Impact Assessment process, including training on assessing policies for the impact on Welsh.
+This has improved service capacity and reduced turnaround times. - Continued promotion of Welsh language impact assessment procedures for strategic decisions such as point, ----and/or redesign as part of the broader Equality Impact Assessment procedures for strategic decisions such as policy, service development process, including training on assessing policies for the impact on Welsh.